 Market segmentation is not just about dividing your market into manageable chunks.
 It’s about understanding the soul of your audience, their lifestyles, behaviors, and choices, and how these elements influence their purchasing decisions.

-• Psychographic Segmentation: This dives into the psychological aspects of consumer behavior, including values, attitudes, interests, and lifestyle choices.
-For example, a fitness app might target individuals who value health and wellness and lead an active lifestyle.
+- Psychographic Segmentation: This dives into the psychological aspects of consumer behavior, including values, attitudes, interests, and lifestyle choices.
+For example, a tea shop could promote tea subscription boxes to individuals who value health and wellness and lead an active lifestyle.
 Understanding these nuances allows for incredibly targeted messaging that resonates on a deeper level.

 Competitor Insights: Learning from the Market Landscape